Skip to main content

 • Graduate School application portal $75.00 – this fee goes directly to the UMD Graduate School.

 There are limited SOPHAS fee waivers available.
-They are need-based and for participation in specific recruitment or extracurricular programs, e.g. Peace Corps volunteers, etc. It is essential that you apply early; more information can be found on the SOPHAS fees and fee waivers page.
+They are need-based and for participation in specific recruitment or extracurricular programs, e.g., Peace Corps volunteers.
+You must apply early; more information can be found on the SOPHAS fees and fee waivers page.

 The MA in Kinesiology; PhD in Kinesiology; MPH in Public Health Practice and Policy (online); MPH in Behavioral and Community Health (online); Master of Health Administration (online); and Certificate in Global Health admit in the Fall and Spring semesters.
 The MPH in Physical Activity admits for summer.